 Felting With a Tumble Dryer!

-Felt which is created inside a tumble dryer is always a lot more firm than felt which can be made from rubbing or rolling the fibres by hand.
+Felt which is created inside a tumble dryer is always a lot firmer than felt made by rubbing or rolling the fibres by hand.
 This makes it the perfect choice for creating a handbag which will get a lot of use.

-Add a simple template and a soft squishy round Gertie ball to the mix and you have the perfect project for making with small groups of adults or children.
+Add a simple template and a soft, squishy, round Gertie ball to the mix and you have the perfect project to make with small groups of adults or children.

 - A tumble dryer

 - A circular template which can be made from plastic packaging or bubble wrap with a diameter of about 17 inches (43 cm)

 - A quantity Merino wool roving embellished with silk for the top layer of the ball

 - A quantity of red Merino wool roving (or in a colour of your choice)

 - A handbag frame, which can be new or recycled from an old handbag

 - Dish washing liquid or grated olive oil soap which has been diluted in hot soapy water